Harlem Heat: World Tag Team Champions (1994–1996)

 Just one night later, on Monday Nitro, Harlem Heat lost the tag team titles to The American Males (Marcus Alexander Bagwell and Scotty Riggs).
 On the October 28 episode of Saturday Night, Harlem Heat defeated American Males to win their fourth World Tag Team Championship.
 This title change was taped on October 11.
-Harlem Heat lost the titles to Lex Luger and Sting on January 22, 1996 episode of Nitro.
+Harlem Heat lost the titles to Lex Luger and Sting on the January 22, 1996 episode of Nitro.
 Harlem Heat unsuccessfully challenged Luger and Sting for the titles at SuperBrawl VI.
 At Uncensored, Booker T teamed with Sting to defeat The Road Warriors (Hawk and Animal) in a street fight to earn Harlem Heat, a title shot against Luger and Sting on the April 22 episode of Nitro, which Harlem Heat lost.
 On the June 24 episode of Nitro, Harlem Heat defeated Luger and Sting and Steiner Brothers (Rick and Scott) in a triangle match to win their fifth World Tag Team Championship.

 Harlem Heat lost the tag team titles to Steiner Brothers at a live event on July 24.
 However, just three days later on July 27, Harlem Heat defeated Steiner Brothers to win their sixth World Tag Team Championship.
 Harlem Heat successfully defended the titles against Steiner Brothers at Hog Wild.
 At Clash of the Champions XXXIII, Harlem Heat retained the titles against Steiner Brothers and the team of Sting and Lex Luger in a triangle match as the match ended in a no contest when the referee Nick Patrick abruptly ended the match due to The Outsiders (Kevin Nash and Scott Hall) just appearing at ringside.
 At Fall Brawl, Harlem Heat successfully defended the titles against Nasty Boys.

 On the September 23 episode of Nitro, Harlem Heat lost the titles to Public Enemy (Rocco Rock and Johnny Grunge).
 On the October 5 episode of Saturday Night, Harlem Heat defeated Public Enemy in a rematch to win their seventh World Tag Team Championship.
 This match was taped on October 1.
 Harlem Heat lost the titles to The Outsiders at Halloween Havoc.